 Artemis Fowl

-This is a series that may be good for class three who can handle a little bit of a more mature book series about the lemonade war.
+This is a series that may be good for class three, who can handle a little bit of a more mature book series about the lemonade war.
 It is a best-selling series about a millionaire criminal mastermind who takes on fairies to get gold and a boxed set.
-It is really well-written, sophisticated, and super witty in style and characters on mysteries series.
-This is good for both parents and kids, especially if you’re a parent that loves fantasy and wants to read it to your child.
-It is excellent because it does have a lot of action, but as of note there is some violence in it, more than most literary works, but kids do like this because of some of the cool aspects of it, and the fact that it is a good book for them to check out if they’re kids that prefer more action content about chapter book series.
+It is really well-written, sophisticated, and super witty in terms of style and characters in the mysteries series.
+This is good for both parents and kids, especially if you’re a parent who loves fantasy and wants to read it to your child.
+It is excellent because it does have a lot of action, but as of note, there is some violence in it, more than most literary works, but kids do like this because of some of the cool aspects of it and the fact that it is a good book to check out if they’re kids that prefer more action content about chapter book series.
+If you have a young boy in the house, he will probably enjoy this book, too.

-Harriet, The Spy Books
+Harriet, The Spy

-Harriett, the spy, is a good thing for girl that typically has issues with being themselves.
-They’re entertaining literary works, but some parents may not find her to be the best role model due to some of the things she thinks, and the fact that she’s stubborn, sneaky, and a little self-absorbed, but it also creates a realistic character that kids will enjoy about a new series.
-Plus, it’s a female lead, and lots of kids like to have that type of connection with nature, and if your daughter has ever felt excluded, this is an excellent book to check out about mysteries.
+Harriett, the Spy, is a good thing for a girl who typically has issues with being themselves.
+They’re entertaining literary works, but some parents may not find her to be the best role model due to some of the things she thinks and the fact that she’s stubborn, sneaky, and a little self-absorbed; but it also creates a realistic character that kids will enjoy about a new series.
+Plus, it’s a female lead, and lots of kids like to have that type of connection with nature.
+If your daughter has ever felt excluded, this is an excellent book to check out about mysteries.
+The point of Harriet the Spy is to show kids that they can be who they are, and that’s just fine.
+These are good for 7 and 8-year-olds, along with older, more advanced readers on Planet Omar.

 Smile